scdblab/fbworkload/README.md

 # fbworkload
 This project generates a social networking workload based on published stats by Facebook [1, 2].
-Berk et. al [1] provides statistical modelings of key-size, value-size, and inter-arrival gap distributions.
-Yuehai et. al [2] extends [1] by presenting more analysis results on cache misses.
+Berk et al. [1] provides statistical modelings of key-size, value-size, and inter-arrival gap distributions.
+Yuehai et al. [2] extends [1] by presenting more analysis results on cache misses.

 [1] Berk Atikoglu, Yuehai Xu, Eitan Frachtenberg, Song Jiang, and Mike Paleczny.
 2012.
 Workload analysis of a large-scale key-value store.
 In Proceedings of the 12th ACM SIGMETRICS/PERFORMANCE joint international conference on Measurement and Modeling of Computer Systems (SIGMETRICS '12).
 ACM, New York, NY, USA, 53-64.
 DOI=http://dx.doi.org/10.1145/2254756.2254766